 PSPS Address Alerts for Non-PG&E Account Holders

-Get a phone call from PG&E if power shutoffs may be needed to help prevent a wildfire.
+Get a phone call or SMS text from PG&E if power shutoffs may be needed to help prevent a wildfire.

 For address-specific PSPS updates to see if your home or business will be affected, use our address-lookup tool.